hyperledger/indy-hipe/text/attachments/README.md

 modified.

 * `byte_count`: Optional, and mostly relevant when content is included by reference instead of by value.
-Tells the receiver how expensive it will be, in time, bandwidth, and storage, to fully fetch the attachment.
+Lets the receiver guess how expensive it will be, in time, bandwidth, and storage, to fully fetch the attachment.

-* `content`: A JSON object that gives access to the actual content of the attachment.
+* `data`: A JSON object that gives access to the actual content of the attachment.
 Contains the following subfields:

   * `sha256`: The hash of the content.
 Optional.
 Used as an integrity check if